vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/11_cpp17_curry.md

 Please note that the design and implementation of `curry` that I am going to cover is a *heavily-modified version* of [this snippet that was tweeted by **Julian Becker**](https://twitter.com/awtem/status/804781466852950017) - in fact, it was that tweet that inspired me to write this article. **Thanks!**

+*(Julian also wrote [an excellent answer](http://stackoverflow.com/questions/152005/how-can-currying-be-done-in-c/26768388#26768388) on the StackOverflow question "How can currying be done in C++?" - make sure to check it out.)*

 #### Example usage